arei/npmbox/README.md

   * Start using a temporary directory instead of the CWD for temporary files and directories. **Note:** This fixes the problem noted in v4.1.0 whereby `npmbox` of the current directory would fail.
+  * New unbox option `--install=<pkg>` to install any package while using the box contents for dependencies.
+This can be used to install a local package (from the filesystem) while using a box for dependencies, e.g.
+    `cd path/to/my/package; npmunbox --install=. path/to/box.npmbox`

 UPDATE December 21, 2016: v4.1.0 of npmbox is out.
   * Support for running npmbox on a top-level local package, e.g.